J-reyes/Exercise-/README.md

 weather.py
-- Program that outputs the day number with the smallest temperature spread.
+- Program that reads weather data from file and outputs the day with the smallest temperature spread.

 soccer.py
-- Program that outputs the name of the team with the smallest difference between goals made on a team and goals scored on from opposing teams.
+- Program that reads soccer data from file and outputs the name of the team with the smallest difference between goals scored for and goals scored against a team.